Haemato - Oncology

 - Histopathology to look at tissue biopsies at the microscopic level

-The treatment will be guided by our doctors and it will depend on the type of blood cancer, health condition of the patient at the time of the treatment, and how they wish to receive the treatments.
+The treatment will be guided by the doctors at our hospital for blood cancer treatment in India and it will be guided by our doctors and it will depend on the type of blood cancer, health condition of the patient at the time of the treatment, and how they wish to receive the treatments.
 Some need a single type of treatment and some may need several.
 Strong treatments are not for everyone, these tend to be taxing on the body and are not recommended unless absolutely necessary.
 Gentler treatment options appeal to many as it supports a good quality of life, even if it fails to cure blood cancer.

 Everyone is different, so the treatment is classified in several sections that suits individual needs.